maker0101/Coinbase_Clone/Questions.md

 # Questions

+## Should component default values be defined in props or HTML attributes?

+e.g. Input.tsx

+--- OLD Questions below - underlying issues still need to be fixed ---

 ## Do I need to change my 'yourCoin' ids to support multiple users?
 How to structure data?

 Situation: